Moises2121/moises2121.github.io/SoftwareEngineering.md

 </div>

 ><b>Note</b>
-><p>My original appliacation relied on harcoded `test` displaying the same data for all users.
+><p>My original appliacation relied on harcoded <i>test</i> displaying the same data for all users.
 The enhanced version uses Room database with DAO to effectively show the current user's weight data.</p>

 ---
 ## Challenges